Who We Are

 Selina came to the Foundation after working ten years for Titleist.
 For the last six years, she was the Titleist Sales Representative in Kansas, covering business at golf courses and off-course retailers across the state.

-Selina lives in Olathe with her husband, son, and a new daughter on the way.
+Selina lives in Olathe with her husband, son, daughter, and yellow lab.
 They are members at Shadow Glen Golf Club.